keeryang/keeryang.github.io/index.md

 # Welcome!

-I am a PhD Candidate in Finance from Carlson School of Management, University of Minnesota.
+I am an Assistant Professor of Finance from Graduate School of Management, University of California, Davis.

-I will join UC Davis Graduate School of Management as an Assistant Professor of Finance in Fall 2022.

 Primary research interests: FinTech, Machine Learning in Finance, Empirical Corporate Finance, Financial Intermediaries